-Proposed law requires that the amount of the unfunded actuarially accrued liability, if any, resulting from the implementation of proposed law and a required amortization payment for such liability shall be determined by PRSAC as part of the annual adoption of the official actuarial valuation for LASERS.
+New law required that the amount of the unfunded actuarially accrued liability, if any, resulting from the implementation of new law and a required amortization payment for such liability shall be determined by PRSAC as part of the annual adoption of the official actuarial valuation for LASERS.
 Requires that such unfunded accrued liability be amortized as a separate liability forming level dollar payments over a 10-year period.
-Provides that if the monies available from the fund created pursuant to proposed law are insufficient to pay any year's amortization payment or normal cost, then the balance of such payment shall be paid as provided in present law.
+Provides that if the monies available from the fund created pursuant to new law are insufficient to pay any year's amortization payment or normal cost, then the balance of such payment shall be paid as provided in prior law.

-Proposed law provides that benefits provided for pursuant to proposed law shall not be suspended, reduced, or denied unless a final, nonappealable judgment declaring proposed law unconstitutional has been rendered by a court of competent jurisdiction.
+New law provides that benefits provided for pursuant to new law shall not be suspended, reduced, or denied unless a final, nonappealable judgment declaring new law unconstitutional has been rendered by a court of competent jurisdiction.

-Proposed law provides that in the case of any conflict between the provisions of proposed law and the provisions of any other Act of the 2014 R.S., the provisions of proposed law shall supersede and control regardless of the order of passage.
+New law provides that in the case of any conflict between new law and any other Act of the 2014 R.S., new law shall supersede and control regardless of the order of passage.

-Present law relative to the Louisiana State Employees' Retirement System (LASERS) provides for election of an actuarially equivalent benefit in lieu of a maximum benefit, allowing the member who is retiring to designate a beneficiary to continue to receive a lifetime annuity after the member's death.
-Specifies that for a married member, the designated beneficiary is the person's spouse unless the spouse has consented to the contrary in writing.
+Prior law provided for election of an actuarially equivalent benefit in lieu of a maximum benefit, allowing the member who is retiring to designate a beneficiary to continue to receive a lifetime annuity after the member's death.
+Specified that for a married member, the designated beneficiary is the person's spouse unless the spouse has consented to the contrary in writing.

-In the absence of spousal consent, present law requires LASERS to establish the member's benefit as if the member had selected to designate a spouse who survives him to receive 50% of the member's annuity.
+In the absence of spousal consent, prior law required LASERS to establish the member's benefit as if the member had selected to designate a spouse who survives him to receive 50% of the member's annuity.

-Proposed law retains present law.
+New law retains prior law.
 Clarifies that the establishment of this option occurs at the time of retirement.

-Present law provides for contributions to resume if a Deferred Retirement Option Plan (DROP) participant continues in employment.
-Specifies that for certain public safety employees, the contribution rate shall be the rate prescribed in present law.
+Prior law provided for contributions to resume if a Deferred Retirement Option Plan (DROP) participant continues in employment.
+Specified that for certain public safety employees, the contribution rate shall be the rate prescribed in prior law.

-Proposed law retains present law and clarifies that the present law rates are applicable to every position covered by LASERS.
+New law retains prior law and clarifies that the prior law rates are applicable to every position covered by LASERS.

-Present law provides for survivor benefits for a member's spouse and certain children.
+Prior law provided for survivor benefits for a member's spouse and certain children.
 Provides for payment of the benefits to a child if that child is a minor or is handicapped or mentally disabled.

-Present law further provides for the benefits under present law to be paid to eligible minor children even if the LASERS member is retired at the time of death.
+Prior law further provided for the benefits under prior law to be paid to eligible minor children even if the LASERS member is retired at the time of death.

-Proposed law retains present law and extends these benefits to all eligible children.
+New law retains prior law and extends these benefits to all eligible children.